richarvey/boinc/README.md

 ## About

-A simple boinc container built on debian jessie.
+A simple boinc container built on debian stretch (slim).
 This container will run the boinc client and by default connect into the world community grid.
 The dfault credentials are for richarvey and the weak key is provided.
 See "Running" for information on overriding these variables.

 ## Pulling the Container